abhisekdutta507/documentation/javascript/what-is-closure?-how-to-create-private-variables-using-javascript?/README.md

 ### What is closure?
 How to create private variables using JavaScript?

 A closure gives you access to an outer function's scope from an inner function.
-JavaScript does not have a native way to create private variables.
-However, we can achieve that in different ways.
+In JavaScript we can create private variables using **Closure** & **Private Field**.

 #### GUIDE